Gifted and Talented

-- A student must be recommended for consideration for grade-skipping by a parent or by a school employee, i.e. a teacher, counselor, or an administrator.
+1. A student must be recommended for consideration for grade-skipping by a parent or school employee, i.e. a teacher, counselor, or an administrator.

-- Scores from criterion referenced testing must be in the advanced range.
+3. Scores from criterion-referenced testing must be in the advanced range.

-- The evidence must be in a combination of the following information: At least two consecutive year’s Nationally norm referenced achievement test scores at the 99th percentile (The only exception to this rule will be for students who are entering kindergarten or first grade), and teacher recommendation forms.
+4. Evidence of a combination of the following information: At least two consecutive years' nationally norm-referenced achievement test scores at the 99th percentile* and teacher recommendation forms.

 Note: A concern noted in several publications regarding acceleration is whether the size or body build of the student is appropriate when compared to that of students in the grade into which he/she is to be promoted.
 Parents must acknowledge both the intellectual and physical maturation of the students in the grade into which their child will be placed.